 You can watch the video from Crafty Amy for the tutorial:

-Sewing the sleeve placket may sound intricate, but once you try them, it is easier than it sounds.
-Practice with your fabric scraps, and once you get the hang of it, I’m sure adding a placket to your sewing projects will be a piece of cake.
+Sewing the sleeve placket may sound intricate, but once you try it, you’ll soon get the hang of it.
+Practice with your fabric scraps, and once you’re confident, I’m sure adding a placket to your sewing projects will be a piece of cake.